Want to cut on-the-job stress, confusion, and hassles?

 This way, you preemptively address possible issues to diffuse them and often prevent them from happening at all.

-This four-step exercise will put your upfront-agreement strategy to work and ensure that you are ready to address issues up front before they become seeds of distrust.
+This four-step process will put your upfront-agreement strategy to work and ensure that you are ready to address issues up front before they become seeds of distrust.

 - Identify Areas for Possible Confusion, Disagreements, or Discomfort